SLH News - 76ers Logo

 From Franklin to Stars – 76ers Logo History

-A professional basketball team based in Philadelphia, Pennsylvania, the 76ers were founded in 1946 and has since become one of the most successful franchises in basketball history.
+A professional basketball team based in Philadelphia, Pennsylvania, the 76ers were founded in 1946 and have since become one of the most successful franchises in the history of basketball.
 While their success on the court is renowned, it's worth examining the rich history behind their iconic logo.

 This article dives into the story behind this beloved symbol, from its early beginnings to how an entire city embraced it.